TravelWATCH Guide for Visitors

 Service from Liverpool and London Gatwick

-Many of the English airports are rail connected and most have public transport readily available – details are available via the following links:
+Many of the airports are rail connected and most have public transport readily available – details are available via the following links:

 In the Isle of Man the walk from aircraft to Arrivals is shorter than at most UK airports, but some steps are involved for departures.
 Luggage is generally transferred quickly.